 On Sunday, we had people over for Chilean tea.
 It’s more dinner than a snack, so I baked this peach and fig strudel because having something sweet with tea is very important for us Chileans.
-I like strudel because it is not as sweet as other Chilean cakes, and I have always liked to use seasonal fruit.
-With the summer ending soon, we will not see more peaches for a while.
+I like strudel because it is not as sweet as other Chilean cakes, and I have always wanted to use seasonal fruit.
+With the summer ending soon, we will not see more peaches.
 The fig jam I used was also unique.
 I bought it at an event for school gardens where another school made jam with their harvest, so they raised funds.

 Remember that the key to strudel is kneading the dough.
 Follow the pictures to give you an idea of how it looks when it is ready.
 The dough must be stretched thin.
 The strudel is much better cooked and served the same day.

 for the dough,

 for the filling,

 - 3 large peaches, peeled, pitted, and sliced about 5 mm (1/8″)

 - 3 cloves